rem-os/build/README.md

 # RemOS Build

-TrueOS Build repo is a JSON manifest-based build system for RemOS.
+RemOS Build repo is a JSON manifest-based build system for RemOS.
 It uses poudriere, base packages, 'jq' and others in order to create a full package build, as well as ISO and update images.

 # Requirements
  - Installed RemOS/freebsd/Trueos image